 - Follow the indicated walking routes: red stickers with pictograms have been placed in all buildings to indicate separate entrances and exits, walking routes and the maximum capacity of toilets for example.

-The UG protocol for people who are infected with the coronavirus was recently updated.
+The UG protocol for people who are infected with the coronavirus was updated.
 Here is a short summary.